iomicroservices/baselink-nuxt/content/services/tradespeople/removals/index.md

 Book removals{{$doc.location}} for a stress-free and secure move

 #description
-Whether you’re clearing out old furniture, moving house, or relocating your business, BaseLink connects you with trusted removal professionals{{$doc.location}} who handle every job with care — from heavy lifting to safe transport.
+Whether you're clearing out old furniture, moving house, or relocating your business, BaseLink connects you with trusted removal professionals{{$doc.location}} who handle every job with care — from heavy lifting to safe transport.

 #description
 We cover everything from single-item appliance removals to full property moves.
 Our partners arrive on time, bring the right equipment for the job, and make sure your items are loaded, transported and delivered securely.

 #description
 For furniture removals, we can dismantle large items if needed, protect them in transit, and reassemble them at the other end.
-You can request extra care for fragile pieces or antiques — we’ll treat everything like it’s our own.
+You can request extra care for fragile pieces or antiques — we'll treat everything like it's our own.

 #description
 Home removals include packing and labelling options if required, plus floor and wall protection where needed.
-Whether you’re moving across town or clearing out for a renovation, we tailor the service to your schedule.
+Whether you're moving across town or clearing out for a renovation, we tailor the service to your schedule.

 #description
 We also handle office and commercial moves — from tech equipment and desks to files and archives.
 Our teams work quickly and discreetly to minimise disruption to your business.

 #description
 Booking with BaseLink is fully online.
 Submit your job request, get an instant quote, and choose a time that works for you.
-You’ll receive updates and have access to support throughout.
+You'll receive updates and have access to support throughout.

 #description
 All removal partners are vetted, reviewed by customers nearby, and backed by our in-house support team.
 You get professional handling, secure transport, and no surprise charges.